 Learn More: Kitchen Features Worth The Investment

 5. Keep It Clean

 No kitchen can maintain its organized appeal if it’s not kept clean, especially during a long day of meal prep and cooking.
 During the holidays, try to clean up messes and spills as soon as possible.
 Wash dishes as you go and empty the trash as often as you need to.
 Keep everything you’re not using put away until you need it so they don’t take up space or make your kitchen feel cluttered.

 Pro Tip: Having a “trash bowl” or designated space to put things like potato peels, wrappers, and other discarded items can help streamline your cooking process, keep garbage in one area until you can throw it away, and make cleanup more efficient.

 Learn More: Holiday Home Updates

 Whether you’re hosting a small gathering or a large group, the thought of cooking and entertaining during a busy holiday season can be intimidating.
-Knowing how to get organized for the holidays can help you be prepared and make the most out of the space you have.
+Knowing how to organize for the holidays can help you prepare and maximize the space you have.
 Start prepping your meal plan and your kitchen space now so you’ll be ready when the guests arrive.
 Let the festivities begin!